rya-sge/access-denied/_posts/2026-09-14-fri-toolbox-flashcards.md

 ### Rate

-**In plain words:** how much shorter the formula is than the list it produces.
+**In plain words:** The rate compares the length of the formula with the length of the list it produces; a rate of one quarter means the list is four times longer.

 **Precisely:** The ratio $$\rho = d/n$$ of message length to codeword length for a [Reed-Solomon code](#reed-solomon-code).
 Every decoding radius that follows is a function of $$\rho$$ alone.